 #1 Deep Frying Oil: Peanut Oil

 You can consistently find peanut oil at the top of many lists of deep frying oils.
 This is for good reason!
-Peanut oil has a lot of benefits including a smoke point of 450 F, a neutral taste, and a good dose of the healthy kind of fat.
+Peanut oil has a lot of benefits including a smoke point of 450 F, a mild taste, and a good dose of the healthy kind of fat.
 It’s also extremely affordable.
 This makes it our top option for the best oil for frying turkey.

-Check out this 3 gallon jug of peanut oil on Amazon to see for yourself.
+Check out this 2L jug of peanut oil on Amazon to see for yourself.
 Many people name peanut oil as the best oil to fry turkey.

-Sunflower oil is another good pick for deep frying oil for many of the same reasons as peanut oil.
+Sunflower oil is another good pick for many of the same reasons as peanut oil.
 It has a high smoke point of 450 F, and good doses of healthy fat.
 It also has a neutral taste and is affordable to purchase in large quantities.

-Check out this 1 gallon jug of organic sunflower oil on Amazon today:
+Check out this large jug of organic sunflower oil on Amazon today:

 #3: Avocado Oil

-Avocado oil can make a good choice for deep frying oil.
+Avocado oil can make a good choice.
 It’s rich in healthy fats, as well as having one of the highest smoke points.
-Avocado oil can add a rich, buttery taste to your deep fried food as well.
+Avocado oil can add a rich, buttery taste to your deep-fried food as well.